aws/aws-cdk/packages/@aws-cdk/app-staging-synthesizer-alpha/README.md

 });
 ```

-## Extending the Default Staging Stack
+## Using a Custom Staging Stack per Environment

 If you want to customize some behavior that is not configurable via properties,
 you can implement your own class that implements `IStagingResources`.
 To get a head start,